walestatistical-nwu/CPB_Project/README.md

 For the 'Least Contributor' customer class, the company was advised not to spend resources on retaining them, but rather let them naturally self-upgrade to a higher customer class or self-dropout.

 #### Technology
-1. Jupyter Notebook IDE
+1. Jupyter Notebook IDE (Coding environment)
-2. Python (Program codes)
+2. Python (Programming language)
-3. MS Excel Package (Data aggregation)
+3. MS Excel (Data aggregation)
 4. MS PowerPoint (Presentation to the management team)
 5. MS Word (Project report development for other company stakeholders, also for project process and results documentation)
-6. MS PowerPoint (Slide presentation)
-7. MS Word (Report development)